 Some people create two different sections and distribute the lump and briquettes separately.
 You have to decide how you want to mix them.

 I will recommend not dumping them into your grill roughly or keeping them in different sections.
-Rather layer them in your grill.
+Rather layer them on your grill.

 - First, light up a chimney starter with charcoal briquettes.